Gaku: Minna no Yama

-Gaku: Minna no Yama (岳 みんなの山) is a Japanese mountaineering manga series written and illustrated by Shinichi Ishizuka.
+(岳 みんなの山, Gaku: Minna no Yama) is a Japanese mountaineering manga series written and illustrated by Shinichi Ishizuka.
 It was serialized by Shogakukan in the seinen manga magazine Big Comic Original from September 2003 to June 2012, with its chapters collected in eighteen tankōbon volumes.
 It depicts the adventures of a volunteer with an alpine search and rescue team in the Japanese Alps.
 A live-action film adaptation premiered in 2011.

-Gaku: Minna no Yama received the 2008 Manga Taishō ("Cartoon Grand Prize") and the 2009 Shogakukan Manga Award for general manga.
+Gaku: Minna no Yama received the 2008 Manga Taishō and the 2009 Shogakukan Manga Award for general manga.

+Plot

+Sanpo Shimazaki, an experienced mountaineer and volunteer rescuer, works in Japan's Northern Alps after climbing major peaks around the world and gaining rescue experience overseas.
+Based around the mountains near Matsumoto, Nagano Prefecture, the story depicts Sanpo responding to accidents involving hikers, climbers, and other mountain visitors.

+Kumi Shiina, a rookie member of the Nagano Prefectural Police mountain rescue squad, joins the team under the guidance of squad chief Masato Noda and Sanpo.
+As she trains and participates in rescue operations, Kumi confronts the harsh realities of the work, including failed rescues, grieving families, and the limits of what rescuers can do against nature.

 Publication

 Written and illustrated by Shinichi Ishizuka, Gaku: Minna no Yama was serialized in Shogakukan's seinen manga magazine Big Comic Original from 20 September 2003 to 5 June 2012.
 Shogakukan collected its chapters eighteen tankōbon volumes, released from 26 April 2005 to 30 August 2012.